 Features of the Mazda BT-50 include: a 9.0-inch multimedia screen with sat nav, heated exterior mirrors and front seats, dual-zone climate control, auto dimming rear view mirror, 18-inch wheels, and LED daytime running lights and fog lights as standard with the BT-50 Thunder model.

 Canstar Blue has vehicle reviews, so if you are considering purchasing a new car, you can see how Aussie consumers rated new cars from Audi, Mazda, Suzuki, Mercedes, Hyundai, Kia, Subaru, BMW, Toyota, Mitsubishi, Nissan, Holden, Ford, Honda and Volkswagen for factors like reliability, after-sale service, point-of-sale service, car servicing, driving experience, value for money and overall satisfaction.
 You can compare SUV reviews and ratings and 4WD reviews for Australia and check out the best-selling utes in Australia.

 Compare car insurance

 If you’re considering car insurance policies, the comparison table below displays some of the policies currently available on Canstar’s database for a 30-39 year old male seeking cover in NSW without cover for an extra driver under 25.
 Please note the table is sorted by Star Rating (highest to lowest) followed by provider name (alphabetical) and features links direct to the providers’ websites.
+Consider the Product Disclosure Statement (PDS) and Target Market Determination (TMD), before making a purchase decision.
+Contact the product issuer directly for a copy of the PDS and TMD.
 Use Canstar’s car insurance comparison selector to view a wider range of policies.